 show/hide full profile...

-Adam is first year PhD student developing a semi-model food system to explain the development of flavour in complex plant-based meat analogues.
+Adam is second year PhD student developing a semi-model food system to explain the development of flavour in complex plant-based meat analogues.
 This is a joint PhD project with the University of Adelaide, under the supervision of Professor Ian Fisk and Doctor Sue Bastian.
 Adam completed both his BSc in Nutrition and, MRes in Bioscience at the University of Nottingham.
 While conducting his MRes he researched the Branch-Chain-Amino-Acid content of underutilised protein sources, as well as performing a proximal analysis on different preparations of Soy and Lupin (including tempeh and tofu).
 With a previous year of studying in Malaysia and work experience in China, he is interested in building a career based around underutilised protein sources in southeast Asia.

 Jing’s project focusses on developing a multimodal training system using chewing gum, to help people with anosmia and parosmia in their flavour training.
 This is a BBSRC DTP PhD project in collaboration with TasteTech, started in 2021.
 Before joining the flavour team, she worked as a research executive in the food industry in China.
 She obtained her MSc degree of Food Technology (specialisation: sensory science) from Wageningen University & Research in the Netherlands, and worked as a sensory intern at FEAST Lab in Massey University in New Zealand in 2019.